Michael-Stout/Capstone-Project/README.md

 Below is a summary of each step's findings, key observations, and final results.

+You may review the execution [log](logs/analyize.log) or plots (located in the plots folder) to verify the results or help independently analyze my findings.

 ---

 ## Section 1: Logging Setup and Libraries